-- infrastructure, community assets and assets under construction depreciated historical cost - dwellings fair value, determined using the basis of existing use value for social housing (EUV-SH) - all other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- infrastructure, community assets and assets under construction depreciated historical cost - all other assets fair value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).

 Where non-property assets have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for fair value.